 All consolidated entities must follow the KION GROUP IFRS Accounting Manual when preparing their IFRS reporting packages.
 This manual contains the recognition, measurement and disclosure rules to be applied in the KION Group’s accounting in accordance with IFRS.
 The accounting guidelines primarily explain the financial reporting principles specific to the KION Group’s business.
 In addition, all companies must adhere to the schedule defined by head office for preparing the consolidated financial statements and group management report.

-The accounting-based internal control and risk management system encompasses defined control mechanisms, automated and manual reconciliation processes, separation of functions, the four-eyes principle and adherence to policies and instructions.
+The accounting-based internal control and risk management system encompasses defined control mechanisms, automated and manual reconciliation processes, separation of functions, the double-checking principle and adherence to policies and instructions.

 Internal control mechanisms and ongoing analysis of the regulatory framework enable any risks that might jeopardise the compliance of the consolidated financial statements and group management report with accounting standards to be identified as soon as possible so that appropriate countermeasures can be taken.
 Such risks form part of the KION Group’s aggregate risk profile and are classified as operational risk.